matt-a-pinkerton/Elk-Stack-Project/README.md

 ansible-playbook Metricbeat.yml

-Once complete either run “curl http://10.1.0.4:5601” or enter the address into a browser to verify success.
+Once complete either run “curl http://10.1.0.4:5601” or enter the public IP address of the elk server followed by “:5601” into a browser to verify success.